gary1030/URL-shortener/README.md

     }
     ```

-  * Detailed description
-    After sending the request, server will check url validity, and then generate a random string with 6 letters to be url_id.
+  * Detailed description: After sending the request, server will check url validity, and then generate a random string with 6 letters to be url_id.
 Finally, insert this url object to database, and response to client.

 * GET /:url_id
   * Redirect to original URL
-  * Detailed description
-    Server will first check url_id exists or not.
+  * Detailed description: Server will first check url_id exists or not.
 If exists, check expired time and redirect to original url.

 ## Set up